Astros vs. Cubs: Betting Trends, Records ATS, Home/Road Splits

 Astros Betting Records & Stats

-- The Astros have been the moneyline favorite 26 total times this season.
-They've finished 12-14 in those games.
+- The Astros have been favored on the moneyline 27 total times this season.
+They've finished 13-14 in those games.

-- Houston has a record of 3-4 when playing as moneyline favorites with odds of -190 or shorter (42.9% winning percentage).
+- Houston has gone 5-5 (winning 50% of its games) when playing as moneyline favorites of -165 or shorter.

-- The implied moneyline probablility for this matchup gives the Astros a 65.5% chance to win.
+- The Astros have an implied moneyline win probability of 62.3% in this contest.

-- Houston has played in 40 games with a set over/under, and have combined with its opponents to go over the total 19 times (19-20-1).
+- Houston has played in 41 games with over/under set, and have combined with opponents to go over the total 20 times (20-20-1).

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.